vuejs/vue-cli/docs/plugin-dev-ui.md

 })
 ```

-Then you can specify which files will be read when loading the configuration and then written to:
+#### Config file

+By default, a configuration UI might read and write to a configuration file, for example `.eslintrc.js`.

+You can provide what are the possible files to be detected in the user project:

 ```js
 api.describeConfig({